 Charles Darwin Foundation - The Charles Darwin Foundation is dedicated to the conservation of the Galápagos ecosystems.
 They operate the Charles Darwin Research Station, with its team of over 200 scientists, educators, volunteers, research students, and support staff from all over the world.
 The Foundation designs and implements scientific investigation of the islands' natural resources and advises the Ecuadorian government on conservation and management of the Galápagos.

 World Monuments Fund - The World Monuments Fund is dedicated to preserving and protecting endangered works of art and architecture around the world.
-WMF projects have ranged from the preservation of the renowned stone carvings of Easter Island to Cambodia's jungle temples.
+WMF projects have ranged from the preservation of the famous stone carvings of Easter Island to Cambodia's jungle temples.

 KINOE - KINOE is a registered charity, founded in September 1996 to raise funds for selected educational projects in the Indian subcontinent.
-In India they have concentrated on a project in Mumbai (Bombay) for children from low-income areas (slums) and street kids, providing them with basic education and opportunities in vocational training.
+In India they have concentrated on a project in Mumbai (Bombay) for children from low-income areas (slums) and street kids, providing them with primary education and opportunities in vocational training.
 In Nepal, they are supporting two projects.
 Work has now started on building a school for children of Tibetan ethnic origin.
 They have also established a medical training center and have raised funding to support the project for a few years, by which time they hope that it will be self-supporting.

 The Gurkha Welfare Trust - The Gurkha Welfare Trust was established in England in 1969.
 Its remit is to provide financial, medical and community aid to alleviate hardship and distress among Gurkha ex-servicemen of the British Army and their dependents after they have returned to their homeland of Nepal.

 The Bhutan Society - The Bhutan Society of the United Kingdom was founded on October 6th, 1992 in response to the growing connections between the two countries.
 It aims to encourage and promote knowledge and understanding of the Kingdom of Bhutan, its history, and its culture.
-To encourage cultural and educational links between the peoples of the Kingdom of Bhutan and the United Kingdom.
+To strengthen cultural and educational links between the peoples of the Kingdom of Bhutan and the United Kingdom.
 To act as a link between all people, particularly those in the United Kingdom, who are interested in, or who have connections with, the Kingdom of Bhutan and to promote and foster good relations between the peoples of the Kingdom of Bhutan and the United Kingdom.

 Amicus Foundation - A not-for-profit organization working primarily in Bhutan and the Himalayas responding to the needs of orphaned children, disenfranchised women, and imperiled cultures.
 Sponsors projects in medicine, education, women’s rights and cultural preservation.